 Like almost all Garmin watches, the Instinct offers 24/7 activity tracking.

-So we’re talking about counting steps, monitoring sleep, and displaying that bar to give you a quick indication of your activity level throughout the day.
+So we’re talking about counting steps, monitoring sleep, and displaying that bar to quickly indicate your activity level throughout the day.

 There are also stress tracking and adaptive step goals to motivate you a little more each day.
-Garmin’s fitness tracking capabilities are on par with Fitbit’s when it comes to striking the right balance between features and insights.
+Garmin’s fitness tracking capabilities align with Fitbit’s regarding striking the right balance between features and insights.

 I didn’t have many complaints from an accuracy standpoint, though sleep tracking tended to attribute more sleep time than the Garmin Forerunner 935.